mikro-orm/mikro-orm/docs/docs/multiple-schemas.md

 title: Using Multiple Schemas
 ---

-In MySQL and PostgreSQL is is possible to define your entities in multiple schemas.
-In MySQL terminology, it is called database, but from implementation point of view, it is a schema.
+In MySQL and PostgreSQL it is possible to define your entities in multiple schemas.
+In MySQL terminology, it is called database, but from an implementation point of view, it is a schema.

 > To use multiple schemas, your connection needs to have access to all of them (multiple
 > connections are not supported in a single MikroORM instance).